HomeMy WebLinkAbout1979-05-17 For George Delacorte, Adorning The City Is a Dream Come True (New York Times)Copyrigto (0 1979 The New York Times X

 A soccer ball lay nestled between the

-paws of the White Rabbit, the stem of
+paws of the White Rabbit, the stern of

 whose watch is the only part of the